ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Addressing these questions required a rigorously annotated test bench that blended historical sources, modern GIS ground truth, and controlled prompt engineering.

-## 1.3 Contributions of This Work
+## 1.3 Contributions

+This study makes four principal contributions:

-- **Corpus preparation:** We create the first machine-readable version of *Cavaliers and Pioneers*, Volume 3 [@Nugent1979_cavaliers3], comprising 5,471 patent abstracts.
+1. We release the first machine-readable edition of *Cavaliers and Pioneers*, Vol. 3 [@Nugent1979_cavaliers3], comprising 5,471 fully transcribed patent abstracts.
-- **Ground-truth dataset:** For 45 of 125 randomly selected grants we curated authoritative coordinates from state-archived GIS polygons and other archival cross-references, establishing a reliable evaluation target.
+2. For forty-five of 125 randomly sampled patents we derive authoritative latitude/longitude pairs from state-archived GIS polygons and other archival sources, providing a high-fidelity evaluation target.
-- **Methodological benchmark:** We compare two prompting paradigms—one-shot "direct-to-DMS" prompting, and tool-augmented chain-of-thought—across multiple OpenAI language models.
+3. We evaluate two prompting paradigms—single-prompt "direct-to-coordinate" inference and tool-augmented chain-of-thought reasoning—across six contemporary OpenAI model variants.
-- **Comprehensive evaluation:** Accuracy, cost, and latency are analysed jointly, revealing that an LLM-only approach can approach (and in some scenarios exceed) professional human accuracy at a fraction of the cost.
+4. We quantify the trade-offs among spatial error, monetary expense, and processing time, demonstrating that a pure LLM pipeline can match or surpass professional GIS accuracy while operating orders of magnitude faster and cheaper.

 # 2 Background & Related Work